edterbak/NodeRed_Heishamon_control/README.md

 - BUG: Energie graph was incorrect.
 Fixed
 - Added reset Panasonic Heatpump information (in FLOW)
 - Changed some timing and amount of triggers in Control / function nodes. should reduce machine load.

+[2022-11-18] v21.15 beta - Changes:
+- BUG: Fixed RTC function. +1 was the highest it went. now +3 again.
+- Enhancement: CLEAR button in the log tab now automatically refreshes the page.

 ********